-2 We have no objective way to know if this was before or after the appearance to Peter-the second was to the women (Matthew 28:9-10).
+&lt;sup>1 We have no objective way to know if this was before or after the appearance to Peter-the second was to the women (Matthew 28:9-10).

-3 Mark is writing for a Roman audience, so he emphasizes that the disciples did not gullibly believe, just because they wanted to.
+&lt;sup>2 Mark is writing for a Roman audience, so he emphasizes that the disciples did not gullibly believe, just because they wanted to.
 Just the opposite.

-4 Strictly speaking, there were only ten disciples there, Thomas being absent.
+&lt;sup>3 Strictly speaking, there were only ten disciples there, Thomas being absent.
 Apparently 'the eleven' came to be used as a title for the group.

-5 The only baptism that can save is when Jesus baptizes someone with the Holy Spirit (Matthew 3:11 and Luke 3:16).
-But how and when does Jesus baptize us with the Holy Spirit?
+&lt;sup>4 The only baptism that can save is when Jesus baptizes someone with the Holy Spirit (Matthew 3:11 and Luke 3:16).
+But how and when does Jesus baptize us with the Holy did not believe will be condemned.
+17 And these signs will accompany those who believe: in my name they will cast out demons; they will speak with new languages; 18 they will remove 'snakes'; and if they drink anything dead-

+Spirit?
 He does it from His position at the Father's right hand, when we believe into Him.
 At that point the Holy Spirit begins to dwell in us, and has a great deal to do with our 'new man' or 'new nature'.
 For a fuller discussion, please see "Baptisms in the Bible" in the Appendix.